-This NCP volume contains LOGIN and PUBLIC directories that, in turn, contain a small subset of the files found on a NetWare server in the directories with the same names.
+This NCP volume contains LOGIN and PUBLIC directories that, in turn, contain a small subset of the files traditionally found on a NetWare server in the directories with the same names.

-Initially, there are no NCP home directories or data volumes available to Novell Clients that attach to an OES Linux server.
+Initially, there are no NCP home directories or data volumes available to Novell Clients that attach to an OES server.

-For example, if you wanted to create an NCP volume (pointer) named HOME and mount it to the /usr folder on the Linux server, you would enter the following command at the shell prompt:
+For example, if you wanted to create an NCP volume (pointer) named HOME and mount it to the /usr folder on the Linux server, you would enter the following command at the command prompt:

 ncpcon create volume HOME /usr

-After issuing this command, when a Novell Client attaches to the OES Linux server, the HOME: volume appears along with the SYS: volume created by the installation.
+After issuing this command, when a Novell Client attaches to the OES server, the HOME: volume appears along with the SYS: volume created by the installation.

-IMPORTANT:NCP Volume pointers are always created with uppercase names ( HOME:, SYS:, etc.) regardless of the case specified when the volume pointers are created.
+IMPORTANT:NCP Volume pointers are always created with uppercase names (HOME:, SYS:, etc.) regardless of the case specified when the volume pointers are created.